Sergey Elpatyevsky: Exile

 In 1884 Elpatyevsky was arrested for distributing illegal literature, and sentenced to exile in Eastern Siberia.
 He arrived in Krasnoyarsk on October 24, 1884, where he met with the writer Vladimir Korolenko.
 Elpatyevsky settled in the village of Verhnepashennom, in the Yeniseysky District of Yenisei province.
 His wife Lyudmila and their two children went with him voluntarily.
 His wife and children settled in the city of Yeniseysk.

 In 1885 Elpatyevsky was allowed to resettle in Yeniseysk with his family.
 He repeatedly appealed to the governor of the Yenisei province to allow him to practice medicine, but was refused.
 He then began to practice medicine free of charge.
 Later he was granted the right to move freely throughout the countryside to fight the epidemics of diphtheria and scarlet fever in Angara and measles in Turukhansk.
-He received the thanks of the Governor I. K. Pedashenko for helping to fight these epidemics.
+He received the thanks of Governor I. K. Pedashenko for helping to fight these epidemics.